Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

   This installs PostgreSQL and runs YCSB workload A with varying target.
 The driver is monolithic with 64 threads.
 The experiments runs a second time with the driver scaled out to 8 instances each having 8 threads.
 1. You can watch status using `bexperiments status` while running.
 1. After benchmarking has finished, you will see a summary.
-  For further inspections, run `bexperiments dashboard` to connect to a dashboard.
-You can open dashboard in browser at `http://localhost:8050`.
-Alternatively you can open a Jupyter notebook at `http://localhost:8888`.
+  For further inspecting, you can use a Python interface.

 See more details at https://bexhoma.readthedocs.io/en/latest/Example-YCSB.html